-The Journal of Organic Chemistry Outstanding Publication of the Year Lectureship Session at the 257th ACS Fall National Meeting & Exposition in San Diego
+The Journal of Organic Chemistry Outstanding Publication of the Year Lectureship Session at the ACS Spring 2019 National Meeting & Exposition in San Diego

 As the recipient of The Journal of Organic Chemistry Outstanding Publication of the Year Award Lectureship for 2019, Professor Denmark will present a lecture at an ACS Division of Organic Chemistry session in his honor at the 258th ACS Fall National Meeting & Exposition in San Diego.
 The session will also celebrate Dr. Gregory L. Beutner of Bristol-Myers Squibb, recipient of the Organic Letters Outstanding Publication of the Year Award Lectureship for 2019.

 I connected with Professor Denmark recently to learn more about his research and his career in organic chemistry.
 These are the highlights of our conversation.

 How did you become interested in this line of investigation?